klaudiaZF/sig-security/security-assessment-template.md

 %%{init:{'theme':'neutral', 'themeCSS':'#_hidden,#_hidden1,#_hidden2,#_hidden3{display:none;}.edge-pattern-dotted{stroke:#888!important;stroke-width:1px!important;stroke-dasharray: 6 5!important;}'}}%%
 ```

 Place for additional information on data flows and the data flow diagram.
+The following list may be used as a guidance and should not be included into the final version of the assessment.

 Key Information Needed for DFD:
 * Interactor